By default, Sitebulb will crawl your website and collect data regarding the content, links and indexability signals.

 Chrome Crawler Data Options

-There are two additional options that are only available if you select the Chrome Crawler - Code Coverage and Accessibility.
-Additionally, using the Chrome Crawler will also give you a LOT more data for the Page Speed, Mobile Friendly and Front-end option.
+There are two additional options that are only available if you select the Chrome Crawler - Code Coverage and Accessibility, which you will find in the Advanced Settings (see image below).

 Sitebulb's Recommendation: Don't tick everything